mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![mpowerappface.png]({{site.baseurl}}/images/mpowerappface.png)

 First, the user is prompted about whether they recently took their Parkinson's medication.
 Patients can thus be classed into those at their 'best' (just took meds), vs. those at their 'worst' (immediately before taking medication).
 Then, a 3x3 grid of flowers appears on the screen, and the flowers light up in a randomized order.
 FInally, the user is tasked with touching the flowers in the same order they lit up.
 If they do poorly, the app reduces the number of flowers to a 2x2 grid.
 If they do well, then the complexity increases to a 4x4 grid.
 If they continue to do well, the number of flowers they have to remember that lit up also increases.
-The app is hard when it gets into 4x4 mode, and you have to track 3, then 4, then 5 flowers.
-Don't take my word for it -- if you have an iphone, you can [try it yourself](https://itunes.apple.com/us/app/parkinson-mpower-study-app/id972191200?mt=8 "mpower on itunes").

-The intent is to change how patients are  and hopefully to be predictive of medical status so that
+The game gets quite hard when it gets into 4x4 mode, and you have to track 3, then 4, then 5 flowers.
+But don't take my word for it -- if you have an iphone, [try it yourself](https://itunes.apple.com/us/app/parkinson-mpower-study-app/id972191200?mt=8 "mpower on itunes").
+It will be for a good cause. non-Parkinson's patients are important in this study too, as they provide a baseline for comparison.

-in collaboration with Apple, using the Apple HealthKit, a a The focus of my analysis is a game within the mPower iphone app, which tracks
+##  What can a memory test tell us about Parkinson's?